 Reproduction: Argentine ant colonies reproduce by budding.
 If the queens in the colony die, workers can cause eggs and larvae to become new queens.
 This feature makes eradication more complex.

 Argentine ant queen (bottom centre) and workers (© Phil Lester)

-Development: eggs hatch into larvae in 15-55 days (average 28 days).
-Larvae develop for 11-61 days (average 31 days) before becoming a pupae.
-Workers remain pupae for 8-25 days (average 20 days), then emerge as adults.
+Development: eggs hatch into larvae after 15-55 days (average 28 days).
+Larvae develop for 11-61 days (average 31 days) before becoming pupae.
+The pupae develop for 8-25 days (average 20 days), after which adults emerge.
 Development is quicker when temperatures are warmer.

 For detailed descriptions and identification of Argentine ants please see: